Fenchel-Moreau identities on convex cones: Definitions and main results

-Lastly, $f$ is said to be \textit{proper} if $f$ is not identically equal to $+\infty$.
-We denote by $\Gamma_\nearrow(\C)$ the collection of functions on $\C$ with values in $(-\infty,+\infty]$ that are proper, convex, lower semicontinuous (l.s.c.) and $\C$-nondecreasing.
+For any $f:\C\to(-\infty,\infty] $, we define the \textit{monotone conjugate} of $f$ by \eqref{eq:def_f*} and the \textit{monotone biconjugate} of $f$ by \eqref{eq:f**}.
+Lastly, $f$ is said to be \textit{proper} if $f$ is not identically equal to $\infty$.
+We denote by $\Gamma_\nearrow(\C)$ the collection of functions on $\C$ with values in $(-\infty,\infty]$ that are proper, convex, lower semicontinuous (l.s.c.), and $\C$-nondecreasing.

+\rmk{Note that the ambient Hilbert space $\cH$ is not playing an important role.
+By restricting to a subspace, one can assume that $\cH=\cspan \C$ when needed.}